Skip to main content

 • The nonprofit’s mission resonates with the general public and/or the company’s target audience

-• The nonprofit has been actively working on advancing their mission and can demonstrate recent, relevant, and measurable impact
+• The nonprofit has been actively working on advancing their mission and can demonstrate recent, relevant, measurable and most importantly, positive impact

 • The nonprofit has a passionate and involved board of directors